 1. Planning for Complex Change

-Before managing complex change, an organization needs to know the sources of that change — e.g., technological advancements, new competitors, evolving regulations, corporate transactions — along with both the current and intended future states of operations.
+Before managing complex change, an organization needs to know the sources of that change — e.g., technological advancements, new competitors, evolving regulations, and corporate transactions — along with both the current and intended future states of operations.
 It must also understand who will be impacted by the change and how they will be affected.

 Planning provides an opportunity to assess audience and stakeholders and to make sure that teams aren’t left managing complex change on an ad hoc, reactive basis with insufficient staff and a disorganized strategy.